The Secret Service pledges 'appropriate action' against vocal anti-Trump agent

 "[T]his world has changed and I have changed.
 And I would take jail time over a bullet or an endorsement for what I believe to be disaster to this country and the strong and amazing women and minorities who reside here.
 Hatch Act be damned.
 I am with Her," she added in a nod to Democratic presidential nominee Hillary Clinton's campaign slogan.

-In an interview with the Washington Examiner published on Monday, O'Grady said she took down the posts after reflecting for two to three days and reaching the conclusion that didn't want to create the impression that should wouldn't actually perform her job and risk her life for Trump or members of his administration if called upon to.
+In an interview with the Washington Examiner published on Monday, O'Grady said she took down the posts after reflecting for two to three days and realizing she didn't want to create the impression that she wouldn't actually perform her job and risk her life for Trump or members of his administration if called upon to do so.

 "It was an internal struggle for me but as soon as I put it up, I thought it was not the sentiment that I needed to share because I care very deeply about the mission," she told the Examiner.
 "I firmly believe in this job.
 I'm proud to do it and we serve the office of the president."

 "[I] recognize that the agency is the most important thing to me.
-My government is the most important thing to me," she said.
+My government is the most important thing to me," she told the Examiner.
 "I serve at the pleasure of the president, but I still have the First Amendment right to say things."

 O'Grady has not commented further on her social media outburst, but that hasn't stopped many supporters of the 45th president from excoriating her on Twitter, which has prompted one unrelated New York-based professor who happens to have the same name plead for an end to the barrage: